DanielKrawisz/Entropy/Pow.co FAQ.md

 ## What is a fit meme?

-TL;DR- This is evaluated over time via BoostPoW.
-Truly fit memes will grow in acceptance and costly signaling over time.

-Fitness is about avoiding death, so a fit meme is one that will continue to reproduce in people’s brains for a long time.
+Fitness is about avoiding death, so a fit meme is one that will continue to reproduce in people’s brains.
 Over the long term, a meme can destroy its own environment by leading people to their deaths or mental degeneration.
 This is the kind of unfit meme that we can stop at PoW.co.
 A fit meme will enhance its own environment so that there will always be lots of brains.
 It will be something that tells us how to survive.

-A meme’s environment is all the other memes, not just people.
+A meme’s environment is also all the other memes, not just people.
 Fit memes are symbiotic with other fit memes as well.
 Hence a fit meme will fit into a larger whole that tells us how to survive and thrive in general.

-Of course, circumstances change.
-A fit meme one day may not be fit anymore the next day.
-The conditions of survival change and hence the relevance of information changes over time.
-Ultimately, the question of which memes are fit is a big collective puzzle that we all contribute to by using PoW.co.

 ## What is relevance?